 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 This year aviation security has been dominated by the US Electronics Travel Ban, which came to an end last July.
 As of Thursday, October 25, 2017, new security procedures have been implemented globally on all flights heading to the US.
 Airlines that fail to comply with the new security screening procedures fully will face a return of the electronics ban.

-The measures coming into force were announced last June, and airlines were given 120 days to implement them fully.
+The new security measures coming into force were announced last June, and airlines were given 120 days to implement them fully.
 The procedures are expected to impact more than 325,000 passengers arriving from 105 countries around the world.
 The new measures include:

 - Expanded explosive trace detection procedures